10,000 Birds Beat Writers

 Susan Wroble: KidLit Bird Books

-Susan Wroble asked whether there would be an interest in reviews of bird books for children, pointing out that probably many of the readers now have kids.
-Except that she phrased it a lot more expertly: “Your readers are passionate about birds, and one way to pass along that love to the youngest generation is through books.
+Susan contacted me with a strong argument for adding a series of reviews of bird books for children: “Your readers are passionate about birds, and one way to pass along that love to the youngest generation is through books.
 Adults, not kids, are the purchasers of children’s books, and this review series would provide a valuable service to your readers”.
-I happily accepted, of course.

 Susan Wroble is a Denver-based children’s author with a focus on science-based stories.
 When she is not writing, you can find Susan trying to transform her yard into a native plant habitat or working at Colorado Children’s Hospital with the family’s therapy dog.
 She has a lifelong love of birds, perhaps instilled at birth with her middle name—Burd.